apaladines-techconsulting/Interview_Questions/README.md

 Was developed from C and C++

 `Swift` is a modern and expressive language with strong typing `(variables can be explicitly declared)` and Type Inference where swift's compiler can infer the data type of a variable based on its initial value.
 Error handling and optionals to enhance code reliability.
-ARC (Automatic Reference Counting) meaning automatic memory management.
+ARC (Automatic Reference Counting) meaning automatic memory management. typoe safety, type inference, generics,
 `Objective-C` is an established, dynamic language that integrates well with C. It offers powerful runtime features and is suitable for legacy projects.
 It can also be gradually adopted in Swift projects.

+Objg: Reference type, we need to manage the memory by ourselfs
+Swift: Reference and

 OOPS on C and CPP